-Y (ear 1 Year 2 Ensure children can meet the following objectives: In addition to Year 1 outcomes, ensure children can meet the following objectives: Demarcate each sentence with a capital letter and full stop.
-Understand that these are a form of punctuation (see below also) Write a range of sentences using subordination : because, when, if and then.
+Ye ar 1 Year 2 Ensure children can meet the following objectives: In addition to Year 1 outcomes, ensure children can meet the following objectives: Demarcate each sentence with a capital letter and full stop.
+Understand that these are a form of punctuation (see below also) Write a range of sentences using subordination: because, when, if and then.
 Note: This is a complex sentence where children are using two clauses (a main clause and a subordinate clause).
 I love the rain because I can wear my wellington boots.
 (I love the rain = main clause; because I can wear my wellington boots = subordinate clause).
 Begin to experiment with question mark and exclamation mark.
 This can be recognised during GR sessions.
 Use exclamation marks and question marks accurately, in particular, the teaching of an exclamation sentence.
 Teach: A statement uses a full stop.
 It is raining.
 A question sentences uses a question mark.
 Where are you going?
 An exclamation sentence starts with How or What and ends with an exclamation mark.
 What lovely eyes you have!
 How brightly the stars were shining!

-V Voca 2 ear 1 Year 2 Ensure children can meet the fo llowing objectives: mes, ensure children can meet the following objectives: Begin to use capital letters for people, places, days of the week and I Introduce the idea that these are nouns - this will be taught in Y2.
+Year 1 Year 2 Ensure children can meet the following objectives: In addition to Year 1 outcomes, ensure children can meet the following objectives: Begin to use capital letters for people, places, days of the week and I Introduce the idea that these are nouns - this will be taught in Y2.
 Use verbs and recognise that adverbs give additional information about the verb.
 A verb is a word for an action or a process - remember 'to be' and 'to have' are verbs.
 Typically, children will be able to use manner adverbs e.g. happily, quickly (N.B remember, they will also be using sequencing words that are also adverbials e.g. Yesterday, Next, Finally) Children must be able to write progressive present tense, progressive past tense and present perfect tense using accurate verbs.
 N.B.
 Year 2 Spelling content includes the suffix 'ly' Join sentences together with 'and' to make a compound sentence.
 Use commas in lists.
 Teach rule of 3: She likes chocolate, apples and grapes.
 Use of accurate present and past tense verbs including the progressive form.
-She walks She will walk She walked I paint Begin to use apostrophes for contractions and singular possession.
-I'm Don't Can't She's /He's

-I will paint The girl's pencil case
+She walks She will walk She walked I paint I will paint I painted Begin to use apostrophes for contractions and singular possession. l'm Don't Can't She's /He's The girl's pencil case

-I painted

-Ye ear 1 Year 2

-Ensure children can meet the fo llowing objectives: In addition to Year 1 outco mes, ensure children can meet the
+Year 1 Year 2 Ensure children can meet the following objectives: In addition to Year 1 outcomes, ensure children can meet the following objectives: Use of consistent past or present tense.
+Recounting/re-telling (past tense including progressive/ continuous forms: is/are was/were/have/had).

-following objectives:

-Use of consistent past or Recounting/re-telling (past tense including

-present tense. progressive/ continuous forms: is/are was/were/have/had).

 I skipped or I was skipping.
 I skip or I am skipping.
-Non Chronological

-or instruction writing for present tense.

-Refer to Y5 objective on Modal N.B.
-Some modal Verbs are found on

-Verbs: the Common Exception Word list at Y2.
+Non Chronological or instruction writing for present tense.
+Refer to Y5 objective on Modal Verbs: N.B.
+Some modal Verbs are found on the Common Exception Word list at Y2.